RohithVeer/cocotbext-modbus-rtu/README.md

 # cocotbext-modbus-rtu

 A reusable **Verification IP (VIP)** for validating MODBUS RTU protocol behavior using the [cocotb](https://github.com/cocotb/cocotb) Python-based testbench framework.
-This VIP simulates real MODBUS transactions and checks frame integrity, CRC correctness, and functional coverage.
+This VIP simulates MODBUS transactions, checks frame integrity, CRC correctness, and functional coverage.

+---

-## Why IS4310_1250.v?
+## Why `IS4310_1250.v`?

 The DUT (`IS4310_1250.v`) was selected to simulate basic Modbus functionality with synchronized `tx` and `rx` paths.
-This IC model echoes transmitted data when both `tx_enable` and `rx_enable` are active, making it ideal for validating VIP transaction and CRC checks.
+This IC echoes transmitted data when both `tx_enable` and `rx_enable` are active — ideal for validating VIP transaction and CRC checks.

+---

 ## Directory Structure